yssource/chezmoi/assets/docs/CONTRIBUTING.md

 ## Documentation changes

-The canonical documentation for chezmoi is in the `docs` directory.
+The canonical documentation for chezmoi is in the `assets/docs` directory.
 The help text (the output of `chezmoi command --help`) and the website (https://chezmoi.io/) are generated from this.

-If you update `docs/REFERENCE.md` you must also run
+If you update `assets/docs/REFERENCE.md` you must also run

     go generate ./...